RaulDiodiu/rap-handson-travel-docs/part4/README.md

 - At the end we have to create the draft table z##_d_travel_d, to store the draft data for the travel entity.
 **Remark**: The ADT Quick Fix feature can be used to generate the draft table.
 For this, set the cursor on the table name, and press Ctrl+1 to star the Quick Fix dialog.
-- Add necesary information to create the table, save and activate.
+- Add necessary information to create the table, save and activate.
 - **Do the same for the remaining entities to create all draft tables.**
  ( `z##_d_book`, `z##_d_bksup` , `z##_d_room_rsv` )
 - Replace the association definition in the base behavior definition to solve the warnings indicating that the associations are implicitly draft enabled as this is a draft enabled business object.